jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2025/Kong-API-Security-Perspectives-2025.md

 ## API governance frameworks, auditing top compliance-focused efforts
 To govern API security to ensure compliance with internal policies and external regulations (e.g., GDPR, HIPAA), organizations rely on API governance frameworks, regular audits and checks, and API documentation and version control processes.
 How do you govern API security to ensure compliance with internal policies and external regulations?
-![Chart showing how organizations govern API security to ensure compliance] THIRD PARTY API SECURITY
+![Bar chart showing how organizations govern API security to ensure compliance with internal policies and external regulations.
+Implementation of API governance frameworks is the most common, followed by API documentation and version control processes]
+THIRD PARTY API SECURITY
 AND GOVERNANCE TOOLS
 NO FORMAL